Howard Goodall

-Howard Lindsay Goodall (/ˈgʊdɔːl/; born 26 May 1958) is an English composer of musicals, choral music and music for television.
+Howard Lindsay Goodall (/ˈgʊdɔːl/ GUUD-awl; born 26 May 1958) is an English composer of musicals, choral music and music for television.
 He also presents music-based programmes for television and radio, for which he has won many awards.
 In May 2008, he was named as a presenter and "Composer-in-Residence" with the UK radio channel Classic FM.
 In May 2009, he was named "Composer of the Year" at the Classic BRIT Awards.

-Personal life
+Early life

 Born in Bromley, Kent, Goodall was educated at New College School, where he was a chorister in the Choir of New College, Oxford.
 He then went on to Stowe School and Lord Williams's School.
 He read music at Christ Church, Oxford, where he gained a first-class degree.